Posted by: Laura Bowers | January 20, 2011

 I survived my first critique.

-(And I found someone to eat lunch, the also-lovely Pam Smallcomb who asked if I’d like to join her and has been my friend/mentor/therapist ever since.)
+(And I found someone to eat lunch with, the also-lovely Pam Smallcomb who asked if I’d like to join her and has been my friend/mentor/therapist ever since.)

 So for those of you experiencing the same sweaty palms/knotty stomach syndrome over your first critique or first conference, here’s a repeat of the tips I sent out last year and more: